envi-idl/ExtraTasks/README.md

 - XTExtractNameFromRaster: Simple procedure that returns the name of a raster with special characters removed so that you could write a new file to disk.
 The special characters that get removed are ones that are not allowed in filepaths on computers and can appear in some use cases.

+- XTCreateRasterPyramid: This will create a Pyramid file for a raster.

+- XTFileSearch: This task searches a folder for files for easy processing in ENVI for the ENVI Modeler.
+It will throw an error if no files are found.

 - XTSaveROITrainingStatistics: This task saves statistics that were extracted from a raster over regions of interest so that the information persists between ENVI+IDL sessions.

 - XTRestoreROITrainingStatistics: This task saves statistics that were extracted from a raster over regions of interest so that the information persists between ENVI+IDL sessions.

-- XTCreateRasterPyramid: This will create a Pyramid file for a raster.

 ## License